Category:142 Missouri One Call System

-- 1. Routine, a regular locate request
+- 1. Routine, a regular locate request.

 - 2. No Response, requested when one or more utilities failed to respond to the original locate request.
 Identify those who have not responded, if possible, by comparing the list of utilities on the original ticket.

 - 3. Emergency, requested when a sudden, unexpected occurrence, presenting a clear and imminent danger demanding immediate action or to prevent or mitigate loss or damage to life, health, property or essential public services.
-“Unexpected occurrence” includes but not limited to thunderstorms, high winds, ice or snow storms, fires, floods, earthquakes or other soil or geologic movements, riots, accidents, water or wastewater pipe breaks, vandalism or sabotage or any interruption in the generation, transmission or distribution of electricity or any damage to property or facilities that causes or could cause such an interruption.
+“Unexpected occurrence” includes but is not limited to thunderstorms, high winds, ice or snow storms, fires, floods, earthquakes or other soil or geologic movements, riots, accidents, water or wastewater pipe breaks, vandalism or sabotage or any interruption in the generation, transmission or distribution of electricity or any damage to property or facilities that causes or could cause such an interruption.

 - 4. Dig-up, when damage to facilities has occurred, MOCS must be notified.
 If damage involves pipeline or natural gas line, then 911 and the affected utility must also be notified.

 - 5. Renewal, requested when previous marks are not visible and need to be remarked due to weather, construction or work not starting.

 - 6. Preliminary Design, requested to determine what facilities are present when planning a project.
 Contact names and phone number will be supplied.
 No marking will be made.

 - 7. Design, requested when planning a project and a ticket will be generated for markings at the site.
 Utilities are allowed 5 working days to respond and excavation cannot occur.
 Before excavating, a routine ticket must be requested.